zdai257/WALI-HRI/README.md

 ./downloader.sh
 ```

-The dataset contains multimodal (visual, depth, infrared, eye tracking, and auditory) sensing of human affects grouped by human participant's index. *Annotations.xlsx* contains labelled disengagement events for all data samples.
+The dataset contains multimodal (visual, depth, infrared, eye tracking, and auditory) sensing of human affects grouped by anonymized and randomized participant's index. *Annotations.xlsx* contains labelled disengagement events for all data samples.

 To load the dataset as a *pandas DataFrame* and resample the multimodal data in a synchronised fasion